Born from NASA technology and perfected for sleep.

 Reviewed for Accuracy by Dr Jason Ellis

-Before heading to bed, be sure that all distractions are out of reach.
-Make sure your phone is on silent or put away in another room.
-It’s also important to ensure your lighting is conducive to relaxation – either turn your lights off or opt for the same mood lighting in which you sleep.
-Finally, you won’t want to move out of bed after you’ve meditated so make sure you’re wearing what you would normally snooze in.
+Before heading to bed, make sure that all distractions are out of reach.
+Put your phone on silent or away in another room and either turn your lights off or dim them so they’re conducive to relaxation.
+Finally, you won’t want to move out of bed after you’ve meditated, so make sure you’re wearing what you would usually snooze in.

-Stretch out and take time to assess your body and tension.
-Work from your toes right up to your head thinking about relaxing each muscle especially in your jaw and shoulders.
-If you feel any tension, take time to do some simple stretches.
+Stretch out and assess your body, noting any tension you may be holding.
+Work from your toes right up to your head, thinking about relaxing each muscle, especially in your jaw and shoulders.
+If you feel any tension, take time to do some simple stretches to loosen it.

 Once you’ve taken the first three deep breaths, close your eyes and begin to breathe naturally.

 Quietly move your attention from your breath to your surroundings.
-Keep your eyes closed but switch your focus to the sounds and smells of your environment.
-At this stage, also become aware of touch.
+Keep your eyes closed but switch your focus to the sounds, smells and feel of your environment.
 Concentrate on how your body connects to the bed and the feeling of gravity pulling you down.
 Become aware of how your clothing and bed covers feel against your skin.
-While going through this process, keep your breathing natural and don’t worry about any thoughts which may stray into your consciousness.
+While going through this process, keep your breathing natural and don’t worry about thoughts that may stray into your consciousness.

-Now’s the time to stop consciously meditating and reflect upon how the body feels.
+Now’s the time to stop consciously meditating and reflect upon how your body feels.
 Before you drift off to sleep, become aware of how calm you feel.
-Granted, if you’re meditating right before sleep you may have already drifted off at this stage!
+Granted, if you’re meditating right before sleep, you may have already drifted off at this stage!
 If not, simply become grateful for the relaxation you have now achieved.

 This technique involves repeating a particular sound to calm your body and quieten the thoughts buzzing about in your mind.
 Repetition of the mantra is thought to help you disconnect from distracting or stressful thoughts so that you can tune into your mind’s stillness and peace.